jainil-majmudar/Embedded-Systems-Design-I-Labs/README.md

-# Labs for Embedded System Design I course, all done in C on a STM32F4 Discovery Board.
+# Labs for Embedded System Design I course, all done in C on an STM32F4 Discovery Board